 There was nobody helping him.
 He ended up in a train station in New York all by himself and described having to beat off pickpockets.
 About six or eight weeks later, he was back at the front with his battery."

-The appreciation his men had for Bucklyn as their commander was illustrated in 1886, when a monument was erected on the Gettysburg battlefield, to mark where Battery E had fought.
-(The unit was stationed at Cemetery Ridge, and specifically later, at the Peach Orchard, scenes of perhaps the most intense fighting of the Civil War.)
-After the service of dedication, several of the soldiers asked for permission, and were granted permission, to chisel at the bottom: "Lt.
-J. K. Bucklyn Commanding".
+Rhode Island’s Battery E fought continuously in battles from the start to the end of the Civil War.
+At Gettysburg, Battery E was stationed first at Cemetery Ridge, and later at the Peach Orchard, scenes of perhaps the most intense fighting of the Civil War, his command was exemplary.
+The appreciation his men had for Bucklyn as their commander on that bloody battleground was illustrated in 1886, when a monument was erected on the Gettysburg battlefield, to mark where Battery E had fought.
+After the service of dedication, several of the soldiers asked for permission, and were granted permission, to chisel at the bottom of the monument for Battery E’s position the additional words: “Lt.
+J. K. Bucklyn Commanding”.